 Most of the time they perplex me, as in this case.
-Hear this, really typical of such a multifaceted and fascinating people, almost borderline: Hoshinoya Tokyo, a restaurant in the Japanese capital, offers a way of dining that is a whole program.
-From October 13, guests can enjoy a "tokyo lantern dinner", a culinary experience with guests placed inside transparent dividers shaped like lanterns.
+Hear this, really typical of such a multifaceted and fascinating people, almost borderline: Hosinoya Tokyo, a restaurant in the Japanese capital, offers a way of dining that is a whole program.
+From October 13, guests can enjoy a "tokyo lantern dinner", a dining experience with guests placed inside transparent, lantern-shaped dividers.

 You got it right, the diners eat under a ... paper bell.
 Dinner lanterns.
 This is not a Netflix series, they are real images.